The Story of PI

-In 1942, twenty-six-year-old Arnold Daniels volunteered for the U.S. Army Air Corps.
+In 1942, just a year after the bombing of Pearl Harbor in WWII, twenty-six year old Arnold S. Daniels volunteered for the U.S. Army Air Corps.
 Shipped off to England, he was placed as a flight navigator and his team soon logged more than 30 missions—all without a single combat casualty.

 When commanders noted the team’s record, they sent a psychologist in to work with Daniels—to study just what made their teamwork so successful.

-After the war, he returned to Boston, where he briefly attended Harvard to study workplace psychology.
-In 1952 he released the first Predictive Index Assessment.
+After the war, Daniels returned to Boston, where he briefly attended Harvard to study workplace psychology.
+In 1952, he released the first Predictive Index Assessment.

 In 1955, Daniels founded PI Worldwide (now called The Predictive Index®).
 The Predictive Index Behavioral Assessment™ was created through a normative sample of thousands of people and has since been the subject of nearly 500 validation studies.
-It has received continual updates and today represents a well-established, business-relevant, and scientifically-proven measure of behavioral tendencies in the workplace.
+It has received continual updates and today represents a scientifically-proven, well-established, and business-relevant measure of behavioral tendencies in the workplace.

 Over six decades since, thousands of organizations have used The Predictive Index in nearly every job and industry around the world.